The Unforgiven - All-Rounder

 The common block string enders to cover with an assist are: 6S1 > S1 > S1 and 6S1 -> S2.

-You can input the initial 6S1, Handshake Tag, then input in the follow up Special to make Yasuo finish the string while you're new Champ starts their block pressure.
+You can input the initial 6S1, Handshake Tag, then input in the follow up Special to make Yasuo finish the string while your new champ starts their block pressure.

 Lockdown Tools